itsmeterrylin/slate/source/index.html.md

 ```

 * Currently we have one hardcoded relying party – Flag Theory .
-* To further integrate other relying parties further development is needed
+* To further integrate other relying parties further development is needed.
 * Each jurisdiction is a template in Flag Theory KYC-Chain instance.

 <aside class="warning">FURTHER DEVELOPMENT NEEDED</aside>